IIITLucknowSWEngg/CSAICSBTeam013/URD.md

 - As an Admin I should receive notifications for important system events.

 ### 3.8 Admin Panel
-If I was an admin:
+If I were an admin:
 - I must be able to manage user accounts (approve, suspend, or delete users).
 - I must be able to view real-time data on document activity.
 - I must have access to document history and activity logs.